 Bilt describes itself as a membership program built around your biggest expense… your home, and says you’ll be able to earn rewards on rent or mortgage payments, plus access “Neighborhood Benefits” and Rent Day perks.

-The big theme of this relaunch is that Bilt wants the card program to feel more like “everyday life around your home,” and it’s leaning heavily into a new currency called Bilt Cash, earned alongside points.
+The big theme of this relaunch is that Bilt wants the card program to feel more like “everyday life around your home,” and it introduces more flexibility in how you earn rewards on housing, including two different, fee-free options, one of which uses Bilt Cash and one that doesn’t.

 More on Bilt Cash in a second.